Memotech-Bill/PicoBB/README.md

   MIN_STACK=N to use coding identical to BBCSDL.
 MIN_STACK=X provides further reduction in stack usage at some cost in execution speed (this option is not suppoerted by Richard Russell).
 * GRAPH=Y (Experimental) Add VGA output to console build.
+* OS_RAM=<size> to specify how much RAM (in kilobytes) to reserve for low level functions, which is unavailable to BASIC.
+The default builds should default to the correct amount of RAM, but if some of the above options are selected it may be necessary to adjust this.

 Note: the Makefile runs Python scripts to automaticly generate C files "sympico.h" and "pico_stub.c" needed to implement the SYS interface to the Pico SDK functions before running CMake.
 Therefore